Quatecha/SOC-Capstone-Team-1/Cisco SOC Notes.md

   - Determine the scope of the attack.
   - Contain the threat and remediate the infected host.
   - Minimize the risk of re-infection.

+ #### Goal of a SOC
+ Why would a corporation consider employing a SOC?
+ - The ultimate goal of any organization using a SOC is to maintain business integrity and continuity.
+Revenue loss due to downtime is costly and credibility loss due to a breach can be even worse for the company.
+WHat are the strategies that a SOC uses so that an organization can reach these goals?
+- First, the SOC team will develop a proactive strategy to reduce the time necessary to respond to a threat.
+The more they know about their networks, the easier it will be to identify potential attacks.
+THis knowledge will be gained through integration with activities like **asset inventorying, continuouse security monitoring, vulnerability scanning, penetration testing, and treat hunting.**
+- Next, the SOC will work to minimize a breach's impact when one does occur.
+This is done by reducing the time it takes to detect a breach by prioritizing its activities based on current industry threats and the aid of threat intelligence.